The Sequel To HOW I FOUND THE STRONG

 A reluctant Mr. Frank and his new wife take Addy in, and Addy does everything she can to prove that at least one O’Donnell has promise.
 But one day, Addy witnesses a terrible event that brings her old world crashing into the new.
 As she finds herself being pulled back into No-Bob and the grips of her O’Donnell kin, Addy is faced with the biggest decision of her life.
 Can she somehow find the courage to do what’s right, even if it means betraying one of her own?

 - An American Library Association Best Book for Young Adults

-- 2008 finalist for the Willie Morris Prize for Southern Fiction
+- Finalist for the Willie Morris Prize for Southern Fiction

-- A Young Adult Selection for dozens of all-school and Community Read Programs.
+- Young Adult Selection for dozens of all-school and Community Read Programs

 Praise for When I Crossed No-Bob